adamsilver/fdpb/06-a-search-form.md

 *(Note: The CSS for the visually-hidden class is set out in “Book A Flight”.)*

-With that said, if your search mechanism doesn't return everything, then you might need a more descriptive label.
-For example, if the search only retrieves products, then the label should read “Search products” (or similar).
-Hiding the label in this case would exclude sighted users.
+If search only retrieves products, for example, then the button's label should be “Search products” (or similar).

-Moreover, if you recall the patterns from “A Registration Form”, the hint and error text is injected into the label.
-So if you need these, then you're going to have to think of a different and inconsistent technique just for the search form.
+If you recall the patterns from “A Registration Form”, the hint and error text is injected into the `<label>`.
+So if they're needed, you'll have to redesign how this will work just for the search form making for an inconsistent form experience.

 In any case, removing the label doesn't save enough space to make the search form fit inside the header on mobile anyway — certainly not without sacrificing the user experience — or needing to remove the navigation menu.

-#### Hiding The Button
+### Hiding The Button

 The second approach is to (visually) hide the button.
 If you hide the button, then you can no longer rely on it as a quasi label.